Creating a Site Search App

 A Site Search Application (App) records the history of searches, clicks, revenue, and searches per session over a period of time appropriate to your business.
 At a lower level, the Site Search App summarizes popular queries and critical metrics such as click-through rate, average click position, mean reciprocal rank, and frequency of no-results searches.
 It also records user feedback from your search page.

 But first you have to collect the data.
 For that step, you need to integrate Site Search’s Search Event API in your Client Application.
 Alternately, SearchStax provides UX Accelerators to help you frame a search page that makes full use of Site Search tools and features.
+Yet another alternative is to use the Sitecore Module, which provides a search page that is fully integrated with Site Search.

 The first step on this path is to create a Site Search App for your project.
 From the Site Search Dashboard, go to the Navigation Menu.
 Click the Create button under Search App.